 Day 4.
 Yerevan, excursion to Fort Amberd and Echmiadzin

-Although Yerevan is a nearly three thousand years old city, you see little of this today.
-The central square Hanrapetutyan and the broad leafy boulevards are flanked by stately buildings from the Soviet period and modern new buildings.
-Behind it you immediately end up in the narrow streets of the old city with sometimes still wooden houses.
-Thus, 20th-century architecture mixes with houses from earlier centuries.
+Although Yerevan is nearly three thousand years old, the central square, Hanrapetutyan and the broad leafy boulevards are flanked by modern buildings and stately buildings from the Soviet. .
+20th-century architecture mixes with houses from earlier centuries Nearby in the narrow streets of the old city with sometimes you will still find the traditional wooden houses.
 A visit to the covered market in Yerevan gives a nice impression of daily life.

-In the national art and culture museum Matenadaran you will find the world's largest collection of Armenian manuscripts.
-The museum for the Armenian genocide describes the persecutions of the Ottoman army against the Armenians from around 1915.
-Above Yerevan still depicts the martial Soviet image for the Motherland of Armenia.
-From a large part of the country you see the snow-capped top of the Ararat , a mountain sacred to the Armenians, which with its location on Turkish territory aptly illustrates the division of their tribal land.
+In Matenadaran, the national art and culture museum, you will find the world's largest collection of Armenian manuscripts.
+The Museum for the Armenian Genocide describes the persecutions of the Ottoman army against the Armenians from around 1915.
+Yerevan still exudes the martial Soviet image for the Motherland of Armenia.
+From a large portion of the country you can see the snow-capped peak of the Ararat a mountain sacred to the Armenians, which with its location on Turkish territory, aptly illustrates the division of their tribal land.

-The next day we make a day trip from the Armenian capital and we look at a Roman temple in Garni.
-In a remote area on a rock plateau, this temple from the 1st century is almost intact.
+The next day we make a day trip from the Armenian capital and visit a Roman temple in Garni.
+In a remote area on a rock plateau, this temple, dating back from the 1st century, is almost intact.
 The Corinthian columns and reliefs have stood the test of time well.
 A few centuries later, the royal family used the temple as a summer residence.

-A little further on in the ever-shrinking valley, lies the partially cloaked Geghard monastery with special reliefs.
+A little further on in the ever-shrinking valley, lies the partially cloaked Geghard monastery with outstanding reliefs.
 According to tradition, the spear that pierced Jesus was kept here.
-In the evening there is an opportunity for a not to be missed folklore show in a theater in Yerevan.
+In the evening there is an opportunity to experience a wonderful folklore show in a theater in Yerevan.

-A visit to Amberd fort, spectacularly situated at the intersection of the Amberd and Arkashen rivers, is on the program the next day.
-The fort lies on the flanks of Mount Aragats and we enjoy beautiful views along the way.
-Sometimes we stop for a crossing sheep herd with a shepherd.
+On the program for the next day is a visit to Amberd Fort, spectacularly situated at the intersection of the Amberd and Arkashen rivers.
+The fort lies on the flanks of Mount Aragats and we enjoy the beautiful views along the way.
+Sometimes we stop for a shepherd and his crossing sheep herd.
 We also visit the main church of the country in one of the oldest and most pleasant places in Armenia: Echmiadzin.
 For centuries the rituals of the Armenian church have been performed here.
 The Armenians call it the oldest church in the Christian world, even though there have been many renovations and restorations.
 Along the way we have a fantastic view of both mountains of Armenia: the Ararat and the Aragats.
-In the middle of the landscape we suddenly pass the 36 letters of the Armenian alphabet in 405 n.
-Chr. is designed.
+In the middle of the landscape we suddenly pass the 36 letters of the Armenian alphabet designed in 405 A.D.